BakingQueen74

 Method

-2. Pour the flour, coconut and sugar into a large bowl.
+Step 1.
+Measure out the flour, desiccated coconut and sugar in a large bowl.

-7. Pour the sauce ingredients over the cake batter in the bowl.
-It will look very strange but the sauce will end up underneath the sponge as it becomes firm.
+Step 6.
+Pour the sauce ingredients over the cake batter in the bowl.
+It will look very strange, don’t worry!
+The sauce will end up underneath the sponge as it becomes firm.

 Serving Suggestions